All community associations, at least annually, are faced with action items requiring a vote of their membership.

 Once a written ballot or electronic vote is transmitted to the membership, the return deadline cannot be changed.
 Accordingly, if the Board of Directors decides it wants to conduct a member vote via written ballot or electronic voting, it should pick a date that it believes will provide the members with enough time to receive, vote, and return the ballots prior to the deadline.
 Just like with a membership meeting, in order for the action to be legitimate, the same number of members that would be required to meet the quorum at a meeting is necessary to participate in a member vote by written ballot or electronic voting.

-Proxies, written ballots, and electronic voting are useful tools for an association that fully understands the differences and mechanics of each method.
-These voting tools each contain their own nuances, which if not followed properly can result in pitfalls.
+Proxies at meetings, written ballots, and electronic voting are useful tools for an association that fully understands the differences and mechanics of each method.
+These voting tools each contain their own nuances, which, if not followed properly, can result in pitfalls.

-Just remember: proxies cannot co-exist with written ballots and electronic voting—it is an either-or proposition.
-The consequence of unauthorized association action has the potential to open an association up to liability and/or invalidate association action, so it is critical that an association work with its attorney to ensure whatever member voting method is selected, complies with the association's governing documents and NC Law.
+Just remember: proxies at meetings cannot co-exist with written ballots and electronic voting—it is an either-or proposition.
+The consequence of unauthorized association action has the potential to open an association up to liability and/or invalidate association action, so it is critical that an association work with its attorney to ensure whatever member voting method is selected complies with the association's governing documents and NC Law.